inabajunmr/pictts/pictts/README.md

 A1,B2,C2
 ```

-### Change combination factor count.
+### Change combination factor count

-If you want to triplewise test case.
+If you want to triplewise test case like `/o:3`.

 ```typescript
 const pictts = require("pictts")